 It takes people serving as parking attendants, costumed characters, greeters, ticket sellers, toy shop “elves,” hosts, security help, and more.
 The volunteers provide the smiles and warm hospitality that the event is best known for.
 Plus, the volunteers get to be a part of an amazing event.
 What better way to experience The Lights than being on the team that puts it on!

-We also need about 150 volunteers to come to Thanksgiving Working Weekend on November 24 to 27 and help put on all the finishing touches.
-Then, after The Lights ends for the year, we need another 150 volunteers to help with Event Take-Down, to undecorate and put the stuff away.
-Take Down is December 29 and 30.
+We also need about 150 volunteers to come to Thanksgiving Working Weekend on November 23rd to 26th and help put on all the finishing touches.
+Then, after The Lights closes, we need another 150 volunteers to help with Take-Down, getting lots of stuff down and put away.
+That will happen on January 6th and 7th.

 As a volunteer, you can share the hope and joy of the Christmas season with the thousands of people attending The Lights.
 What better gift could you give?
 We have a volunteer task that will work for you!

-If you are interested in helping before, during, or after the event, you can get more information or sign-up at The Lights of Christmas website.
-Or, e-mail Jessica Wilson, Volunteer Coordinator.
-She can answer your questions, and help you get signed up.
+If you are interested in helping before, during, or after the event, you can get more information or sign-up at our website.
+Or, e-mail Faith Oates, Volunteer Coordinator, at firstname.lastname@example.org.
 For the best chance of getting the volunteer assignment you want, sign up as soon as possible!Add a comment